 Providing appropriate sensory stimulation for Alzheimer’s disease and other forms of dementia has been shown in studies to decrease agitation and restlessness, as well as improve sleep.
-These symptoms are very common in most forms of dementia, and certainly in people with Alzheimer’s, so sensory stimulation translates into improved quality of life for .everyone in a care partnership.
+These symptoms are very common in most forms of dementia, and certainly in people with Alzheimer’s, so sensory stimulation translates into improved quality of life for everyone in a care partnership.
 More recent investigations indicate that appropriate sensory stimulation can actually repair the brain and make it grow.

 The Brainpaths® device in the picture at the top of this page is a wonderful example of a sensory stimulation activity; in fact, it is about as close to pure sensory stimulation as you can get.
 More than 3000 nerve receptors in each finger tip are excited when the grooves and bumps on the Brainpath are traced.
 This sends a message directly to the somatosensory cortex(primary somatosensory cortex) in the brain. ( The somatosensory cortex is labeled Sensory homunculus in the image below) The somatosensory cortex is that part of the cortex that accepts and “translates” information coming in from the touch receptors all over the body.
 This stimulation improves brain function by creating new neural connections.

-Sensory Stimulation is Brain Stimulation
+Sensory Stimulation and Dementia -Sensory Stimulation is Brain Stimulation

 The one big thing that all of our senses have in common is the brain.
 Our eyes and ears respectively turn light waves and sound waves into sensory impressions.
 The gustatory nerves in our taste buds and the olfactory nerves in our noses turn certain molecules into tastes and smells.
 The nerve endings in our skin and almost every other part of our body turn pressure and temperature into sensations we “feel”.
 But we don’t hear and see and taste with those nerves.
 It is our brain that turns environmental stimulation into sensation.
 Sensory stimulation is brain stimulation.